linuxdeepin/youqu/README.md

 [![Downloads](https://static.pepy.tech/badge/youqu/week)](https://pepy.tech/project/youqu)
 [![Downloads](https://static.pepy.tech/badge/youqu/month)](https://pepy.tech/project/youqu)
 [![Downloads](https://static.pepy.tech/badge/youqu)](https://pepy.tech/project/youqu)
 ![GitHub repo size](https://img.shields.io/github/repo-size/linuxdeepin/deepin-autotest-framework)

 English | [简体中文](README.zh_CN.md)

-YouQu is a Test automation Basic Framework, which is packaged and written based on the popular Test harness Pytest in the industry.
-It supports convenient writing, organization and execution of use cases.
-The core library includes OpenCV, Dogtail, OCR, etc., and multiple self-developed Test automation components, providing flexible execution configuration, case labeling management and other features.
+YouQu is an automated testing basic framework designed and developed by Deepin Technology.
+It adopts the design concept of hierarchical structure, supports multiple element positioning and assertion, use case label management and execution, powerful log and report output and other special functions.
+At the same time, it is perfectly compatible with X11 and Wayland display protocols, the environment deployment is simple, and the operation is easy to use.

 ## Installation